Skip to content

 cd hello-marko

-Your app/foo/ directory needs a composer.json to be recognized as a module:
+Create an app/foo directory for your local module.
+It needs a composer.json to be recognized as a module:

 app/foo/composer.json